 Registration opens the beginning of June.
 You must register for at least one OPEN course prior to the first day of classes to avoid being assessed a late registration fee.
 If you are unable to register for a class you want (as is typical for most new graduate students), you should get on the waitlist.
 Once the term begins, you should attend the first day of that class to obtain an override (i.e. permission) from the instructor.
 For more information see Registration in the section below.

 Note: Beginning Fall 2023, all first year doctoral students are required to register for EECS 601 – Introduction to Graduate Research (1 credit hour) in their first fall term of the program.
 This course is designed to give students the background knowledge and perspective needed to be successful in grad school, as well as help develop non-technical skills such as presenting and self-promotion.
 Additionally, this course provides incoming students the critical opportunity to meet their cohort and connect with the wider CSE research community.

 International students must visit the International Center to complete the mandatory check-in.
 More information is available here.

-International students are required to have health insurance and will be covered by CSE at the start of their appointment; however, since you are required to be in Ann Arbor two weeks prior to the start of the fall term, you will be responsible for health coverage during this transitional time period.
+International students are required to have health insurance and will be covered by CSE at the start of their appointment; however, if you arrive prior to the start of the fall term, you will be responsible for health coverage during this transitional time period.
 Please contact UM’s International Center for information about setting up your Aetna coverage for this intermittent time period.